Opentrons/opentrons/api/docs/v2/new_modules.rst

 Loading Labware
 ===============

 Like with all modules, use the Heater-Shaker’s :py:meth:`~.HeaterShakerContext.load_labware` method to specify what you will place on the module.
-For the Heater-Shaker, the you must use a definition that describes the combination of a thermal adapter and labware that fits it.
+For the Heater-Shaker, you must use a definition that describes the combination of a thermal adapter and labware that fits it.
 Currently, only the following combinations are supported in the Opentrons Labware Library:

 +-------------------------+-------------------------------------------+----------------------------------------------------------------------+
 | Adapter                 | Labware                                   | Definition                                                           |